XmacsLabs/mogan/docs/guide/Mogan_versus_TeXmacs.md

 | Insert`->`Image`->`Ink here | Show grid | Do not show grid |
 | Insert`->`Grid`->`Unit length | 2 | 1 |

+## Plugins
+Most plugins in GNU TeXmacs are no longer built-in in Mogan Research.
+Only the Maxima Session plugin and the Octave Session plugin are built-in in Mogan Research.

+The concepts of plugins are extended in Mogan Research, see [Introduction to Plugins](Plugins.md), for example, natural languages specific dictionaries and styles are maintained as Language plugins.

+And Plugin Center will be available later for Mogan users to install the community plugins.

 ## TEXMACS_HOME_PATH
 | OS | Mogan Research | GNU TeXmacs |
 |---------|-----|-------------|